PacktPublishing/Kubernetes-Secrets-Handbook/ch01/example01/readme.md

 With this first example, we have:

-- built an application from its source and containerized it
+* Built an application from its source and containerized it.
-- successfully ran and accessed it with Podman Desktop
+* Successfully ran and accessed it with Podman Desktop.
-- discover the object definition for a Pod and Service and used them to deployed and accessed the application running on Kubernetes
+* Discover the object definition for a Pod and Service and used them to deployed and accessed the application running on Kubernetes.